apache/stanbol/launchers/full/README.txt

-This module builds a runnable FISE jar using the Sling Launchpad Maven plugin, including the bundles defined at src/main/bundles/list.xml
+This module builds a runnable Stanbol Enhancer jar using the Sling Launchpad Maven plugin, including the bundles defined at src/main/bundles/list.xml

 That Sling plugin is not released as I write this, so you need to build it